| | |

 Instructions

-- Heat the vegetable oil in an OVEN PROOF skillet or Dutch oven.
+• Heat the vegetable oil in an OVENPROOF skillet or large cast iron skillet.
 When the oil is very hot, add the halibut fillet, skin side down, and sear for 3-4 minutes, without turning, to brown the skin.

 I love halibut and I love panko.